 The project aims to present a humanities-driven exploration of the impact of the Vietnam War, collect and share stories in the diasporic Vietnamese community to foster healing and connection, build intergenerational and cross-cultural understanding, and counter stereotypes of and racism towards Vietnamese Americans and refugees.

 Textures of Remembrance is a traveling exhibit created in partnership with the Diasporic Vietnamese Artists Network and Oakland Asian Cultural Center.
-This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.
-Visit calhum.org.
+This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities, and California Arts Council, a state agency with a mission to strengthen arts, culture, and creative expression as the tools to cultivate a better California for all.
+Visit calhum.org and arts.ca.gov.

 - Rental Fee: